There are two ways to create a new security:

 - Browse to the CSV file on your computer and select it.

 - Click Save.

-To edit a security after you have created it:
+To Edit security after you have created it:

 - From the menu, go to Capitalisation and click Capitalisation by securities.

-- On the Securities page, click the security name.
+- On the Securities page, click the security name ie: Ordinary Units.

-- On the security details page, click edit security to go to the Edit security page.
+- On the security details page, click edit security.

 - Make your changes, then click Save.